CuAuPro/anaesthesia-depth-control/README.md

 The goal of computer-assisted drug delivery is to reduce the anesthesiologist's workload, increase safety, and shorten the patient's postoperative recovery time by reducing the dosage of the drug used.

-The complete study (for the time being only in Slovenian) is also available as a pdf document.
+The complete study (in Slovenian and English) is also available as a pdf document.

 Matlab scripts with Simulink models can be used to test different methods of controlling the depth of anaesthesia: